Yobo123o/Voidbound/README.md

 # Voidbound

 **Voidbound** is an experimental dark fantasy roguelike written in Python.
 The repository currently contains a minimal code skeleton and is under heavy development.
-Running the package simply prints a development message while core systems are being built.
+Running `python -m voidbound` prints a development message, but a small text-based demo can be launched with `python -m voidbound.main`.

 ---